-The management system should include the descriptions of the actions to be performed to check the compliance with the PDSR of the documents relating to package operation (e.g. manufacturemanufacturing, operation or maintenance manual) manuals) with the PDSR and should also cover the management of deviations detected in the framework of any transport activity.
+The management system should include descriptions of the actions to be performed to check compliance of the documents relating to package operation (e.g. manufacturing, operation or maintenance manuals) with the PDSR and should also cover the management of deviations detected in the framework of any transport activity.

-For all components important to safety, this section of the PDSR should define the parameters to be guaranteed and the level of controls required during manufacturing and maintenance.
+For all components important to safety, the PDSR should define the parameters to be guaranteed and the level of controls required during manufacturing and maintenance.

-MoreFurther recommendations on the management system for transport are provided in TS-G-1.4 [6].
+Further recommendations on the management system for transport are provided in TS-G-1.4 [6].